ModanwalPriti06/Angular-Notes/README.md

 # Angular-Notes

 # What is Angular?
-- Angular is a TypeScript-based front-end framework developed by Google for building single-page web applications (SPAs).
+- Angular is a TypeScript-based component based front-end framework developed by Google for building single-page web applications (SPAs).
 It uses components, dependency injection, and two-way data binding to create dynamic and scalable web apps.
 - A framework building client application in HTML, CSS Javascript/Typescript.

 **SPA(Single Page Application):** An app that doesn't need to reload the page during it's use and work with the browswer.